-Zangewa's rise has dovetailed with a owing recognition for fabric-based pieces as fine art.
-At Artsy, purchases of textile works rose 48 per cent from 2019 to 2020, while a broad spectrum of fabric-based endeavours - from the modernist weavings of Anni Albers and Sophie Taeuber-Arp, to

-Since that show, Self has enjoyed a residency at The Studio Museum in Harlem, solo shows from London to Shanghai and gallery representation by Pilar Corrias and Eva Presenhuber.
+Zangewa's rise has dovetailed with a growing recognition for fabric-based pieces as fine art.
+At Artsy, purchases of textile works rose 48 per cent from 2019 to 2020. while a broad spectrum of fabric-based endeavours - from the modernist weavings of Anni Albers and Sophie Taeuber-Arp, to the fibre sculptures of 87-year-old Sheila Hicks and the quilts of Alabama's Gee's Bend Quilters Collective - have been the subject of high-profile shows.
+Hicks also features in the Whitney's current survey show, Making Knowing: Craft in Art, 1950-2019, which positions 1960s textile art alongside the conceptual concerns in regard to how identities are constructed, about how a body is just a patchwork of experiences, a patchwork of projected ideas," says 31-year-old, New York- and New Haven-based Tschabalala Self.
+"What's exciting for me about textiles is that they are of the world."
+Her figurative, mixed-media images her artworks at Art Basel Miami.
+Since that show, Self has enjoyed a residency at The Studio Museum in Harlem, solo shows from London to Shanghai and gallery representation by Pilar Corrias and Eva Presentation by Final Contrast and Eva Presentation.
 Out of Body (2015), depicting two female figures, was sold by Christie's in 2019 for £371,250 - over five times its high estimate - while Princess

+- using fabrics and stitching as well as painting and print-making - first made waves in 2016, when influential art dealer and curator Jeffrey Deitch featured three of

 (2017) fetched £435,000 at Phillips last year.
 "I initially thought to use sewing because my mother sewed.
 It's a way to elevate her memory," says Self of her inspiration.
-"My favourite pieces usually begin with me just pulling from my scrap piles, sewing pieces of fabric together with no direction in mind or faoric together with no direction in min until something starts to form.
+"My favourite pieces usually begin with me just pulling from my scrap piles, sewing pieces of fabric together with no direction in mind on faoric together with no direction in min until something starts to form.
 Part of a face, the neck, and then from there I grow the figure more and more, bit by bit."